koshchii/BnSSA-eN/README.md

 4. Execute the code by entering the command:

-    `./elscata.exe < mycase.in`
+    `./bnssa.exe < mycase.in`

    which redirects the standard input unit (=5) to your input data file.

 ## General Information
-The program 'elscata.f' reads data from the input file 'mycase.in', whose structure is described in the heading comments of the Fortran 77 'elscata.f' source file.
+The program 'bnssa.f' reads data from the input file 'mycase.in', whose structure is described in the heading comments of the Fortran 77 'bnssa.f' source file.
 A short description of the input parameters is provided in the file 'mycase.in'.
-The program uses external subroutines and functions contained in modules 'elsepa.f', 'f1f217n.f', 'f2allm.f', 'f2glob.f', 'r1998.f'; these modules have been inserted into the source files of the main programs by means of an 'Include' statement.
+The program uses external subroutines and functions contained in modules 'elsepa.f', 'f1f2wd.f', 'f2allm.f', 'f2glob.f', 'r1998.f'; these modules have been inserted into the source files of the main programs by means of an 'Include' statement.

 For electron scattering from a target nucleus with with the atomic number _Z_ and isotop indicator _IS_ at a fixed beam energy, the calculated differential cross section (DCS) and beam-normal single-spin asymmetry _B<sub>n</sub>_ (also known as the Sherman function) are written to an output file in a format ready for visualization with a plotting program.